GoodAnalysis/GoodAnalysis/README.md

 ## Hi there
-I’m **Kyle Monk**, a technology and product delivery director building data platforms, AI-driven insight tools, and integrated SaaS systems.
-My work sits at the intersection of **engineering**, **product**, and **market intelligence**, turning complex data into scalable products for enterprise and non-profit organisations.
+I’m **Kyle Monk**, a technology, insight and product delivery director building data platforms, AI-driven insight tools, and integrated SaaS systems.
+My work tends to blend **engineering**, **product**, and **market intelligence**, turning complex data into scalable products, or building intelligence principles into 'dumb products, predominantly for enterprise and non-profit organisations.

-Through **[Good Analysis](https://goodanalysis.co.uk)**, I design, build, and deploy modern software and data infrastructure using Python, SQL, Next.js, Supabase, and cloud-native workflows.
+Through **[Good Analysis](https://goodanalysis.co.uk)**, I design, build, and deploy modern software and data infrastructure.
+I do so mostly with Python, SQL, Next.js, Supabase, and cloud-native workflows.

 ---